Guillamon/master-data-science/README.md

 Finally, with the results of weekly foreacasts, a simple dashboard has been developed in Shiny.
 It allows to explore visualizations of relevant information used for forecasting.

-## CONCLUSIONS
+## 5. CONCLUSIONS
-**Mean Absolute Scaled Error (MASE)** was extremely useful in the sense that it allowed to have a "universal" notion of how the models were performing across time series.
+**Mean Absolute Scaled Error (MASE)** was very useful in the sense that it allowed to have a "universal" notion of how the models were performing across time series.
 It would be helpful though to **explore the possibility of adjusting it so that it penalises positive and large errors**.
-This is due to business logic: it is crucial that there is always enough stock for customers to be serviced, so overestimating demand (negative error) is welcome, but it is undesirable to be over-stocked and generate waste.
+This is due to business logic: it is crucial that there is always enough stock for customers to be serviced, so overestimating demand (negative error) is welcome; but it is undesirable to be over-stocked and generate waste.

 **Multiple linear regression worked much better than expected**.
 The convenience of it is that it **works well with weekly data**, and models can learn surprisingly well from relatively short time series.
 This is very useful because new items are launched regularly, so having more than 200 observations is rarely the case.
 Also, the **approach used here seems extensible to other families of products**, as long as they are heavily dependant on promotions (very likely) and influenced by holidays.
 The **downside** to the approach is that the models produced are too complex (a range of 15 to 25 predictors per model), and would probably require re-training frequently (every 4 months would be prudent).
 This also results in a loss in interpretability.